International Engineering Program

 Preparing for Your Year Abroad: Japanese IEP

 Preparing for the year abroad in a stress-free way takes months of planning before you depart.
 Most students leave for the year abroad in September and return twelve months later.
 The preparation process includes individual and group meetings and orientations to discuss a range of topics such as the application process, academics, internships, accommodation, course selection, registration with the university, culture and cultural differences, visa advising and health, safety and security abroad to offer the maximum support to our students.
-We will also connect you to 5th year students who just returned from their year abroad, to exchange students from our partner universities whenever possible and to other helpful resources.
+We will also connect you to fifth year students who just returned from their year abroad, to exchange students from our partner universities whenever possible and to other helpful resources.

 Follow the timeline below and also check out the Japanese IEP Study Abroad Student Guide, created by Japanese IEP Student Ambassadors to help prepare you for the year abroad.